fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to Ibn 'Abbas, this place was called "Damardan."
 Its people were inflicted with plague, so they fled, while a group of them who remained in the village perished.
 The Angel of Death called to the survivors: "Die you all," and they perished.
 After a long time a prophet called Ezekiel passed by them and stood wondering over them, twisting his jaws and fingers.
 Allah revealed to him: "Do you want Me to show you how I bring them back to life?"
 He said: 'Yes."
 His idea was to marvel at the power of Allah over them.
 A voice said to him: "Call: '0 you bones, Allah commands you to gather up."'
 The bones began to fly one to the other until they became skeletons.
 Then Allah revealed to him to say:

-"Call: '0 you bones, Allah commands you to put on flesh and blood and the clothes in which they had died."'
+> "Call: '0 you bones, Allah commands you to put on flesh and blood and the clothes in which they had died."'
 And a voice said: "Allah commands you to call the bodies to rise."
 And they rose.
 When they returned to life they said: "Blessed are You, 0 Lord, and all praise is Yours."

 Ibn 'Abbas reported that the dead who were resurrected were four thousand, while Ibn Salih said they were nine thousand.

 Muhammad Ibn Ishaaq stated that we do not know how long Ezekiel stayed among the Israelites before Allah took him away.
 After him, the Israelites deviated from the right way of life, as they usually did, and deserted Allah's covenant with them.
 They worshiped many idols, among them Ba'al, so Allah sent to them the Prophet Elijah.

+Traditional depiction of the cherubim and chariot vision, based on the description by Ezekiel in the Bible.

 </details>
 <details><summary>